Romain Salin: Guingamp

+Sporting CP

-On 29 July 2017, Salin agreed to a two-year deal at Sporting CP, replacing the departed Beto as backup to Rui Patrício.
-His debut on 19 September was a goalless draw at home to his former club Marítimo, in the group stage of his team's eventual conquest of the Taça da Liga.
-He began his second season as first choice after the departure of Patrício, but following injury against Portimonense S.C. in October 2018 he was surpassed by loanee Renan Ribeiro.
-The club completed a domestic cup double, with him playing all three league cup group games, and the 2–0 win at C.D.
+On 29 July 2017, Salin agreed to a two-year deal at Sporting, replacing the departed Beto as backup to Rui Patrício; it was the third time that the Lisbon club had been interested in him, after 2013 and 2016.
+His debut on 19 September was a goalless draw at home to his former side Marítimo, in the group stage of his team's eventual conquest of the Taça da Liga.

+Salin began his second season as first choice after the departure of Patrício, but following injury against Portimonense S.C. in October 2018 he was surpassed by loanee Renan Ribeiro.
+The club completed a domestic cup double, with him playing all three league cup group fixtures, and the 2–0 victory at C.D.
 Feirense in the quarter-finals of the Taça de Portugal on 16 January 2019.

+Rennes

 Salin went back to his country's top flight in June 2019, signing for Stade Rennais F.C. for two years.
 In December 2020, having made seven appearances that season, he added another year to his contract; he subsequently tied himself to the Roazhon Park club until 2024.

+Salin did not play at all in 2022–23, but was sent off on 21 August in a 2–1 home win against AC Ajaccio for two yellow cards for dissent while on the substitutes' bench.
+On 13 May 2023 he featured for the reserve team in the 3–0 victory over visiting US Granville in the Championnat National 2, as two of their goalkeepers had been moved into the main squad.

+Marítimo return

+On 13 July 2023, days before his 39th birthday, Salin returned to Marítimo.
+He signed a one-year deal, with the team now in the Liga Portugal 2.
+On 27 August, after his residence in France was robbed with his family inside, he asked the club to terminate his contract so he could return to his home country; a few days later, he announced his retirement.